hatchedlabs/sane-tachyons/docs/README.md

 // tachyons is mobile first. build screens in mobile before building
 // them for larger screens <3

-// .black => black text on all widths
-// .black.white-l => black text on mobile, white text on everything else

 $one-rem: 16px !default;

 $breakpoints: (